rogino/COSCNotes/COSC264/Test Notes.md

-ASes:

-- Stub: leaf node connected to single AS
-- Multihomed: connected to multiple ASes
-- Transit: multihomed but traffic can path through

 ### Distance-Vector

 Periodically send $D_n$, $n$'s estimates of the least cost path to all nodes in the networks: $D_x(y) = min([C(x, v) + D_v(y) \mbox{ for } v \mbox{ in } neighbours(x)])$